Why Choose a Career as a Licensed Practical Nurse?

 There are a variety of different levels of care that can be provided to patients in the hospital under the supervision of registered nurses or physicians.
 In some places, medical assistants do some of the easy tasks.
-There are very short training courses to become a medical assistant, and the pay, while better than minimum wage, is not very high.
+There are very short education courses to become a medical assistant, and the pay, while better than minimum wage, is not very high.
 If you can invest more time, you can pursue training to become a licensed practical nurse (LPN), also known as vocational nurse.
-LPNs perform many nursing tasks and typically earn more than medical assistants.

 LPNs take care of patients.
 They help administer medications and oxygen, keep an eye on catheters, and watch how much fluid a patient takes in and puts out.
 LPNs change surgical dressings, put hot or cold compresses on areas to relieve pain, and even do massage.
 They help patients walk; they help patients to the bathroom.
 They will also feed patients if they need to.
 They may be taking care of geriatric patients, newborn babies, or anyone in between.

 Later, you can add onto your basic LPN training.
 You can be certified in IV (intravenous) therapy, for example.
-Another really great thing about choosing to start a nursing career as an LPN is that you can easily "upgrade" later and train as an RN.
-There are many schools all over the country with LPN-to-RN programs.
+Another great thing about choosing to start a nursing career as an LPN is that you can easily "upgrade" later and train as an RN.
+There are many schools across the country with LPN-to-RN programs.
 There are even online LPN-to-RN programs.
-Sometimes your employer will pay for you to get more education.
-Since you are already working in a medical setting, once you get your RN you will have much less trouble finding a job.
+Sometimes your employer may pay for you to get more education.
+Since you are already working in a medical setting, once you get your RN you are likely to have much less trouble finding a job.
 There may be one waiting for you.

 It is true that some people want to go straight through nursing college and get an RN and a bachelor of science in nursing.
 But if you don't have the money or time to invest right now, and you want to get some training but also get started working, getting an LPN may be the best choice.